SupCodeTech/DRAC2022/README.md

 python tools/train.py configs/MCS_DRNet/C_Task_1_Mask_B_640x640.py
 ```

-If your GPU resources are sufficient, you can directly execute `MCS-DRNet.py` for multi-model ensemble training.
+If your GPU resources are sufficient, you can directly execute `MCS-DRNet.py` in the directory `configs/MCS_DRNet` for multi-model ensemble training.
 (The executive file, we will publish it soon.)

 ## Testing phase